Cat Quest maker The Gentlebros wants to leave mark on Singapore gaming scene

 READ: Train commute taking too long?
 Here are some Singapore mobile games to keep you occupied

-The local independent game studio behind the hit game started in 2015 as a three-person team; team-mates Leon Ho and Nursyazana Zainal were all colleagues at Japanese game developer Koei Tecmo before they decided to strike out on their own.
+The local independent game studio behind the hit game started in 2015 as a three-person team; Desmond Wong, Leon Ho and Nursyazana Zainal were all colleagues at Japanese game developer Koei Tecmo before they decided to strike out on their own.

 What many people might not know is how precarious their dreams were to ending despite their best-laid plans.
 “Cat Quest was actually the last game we could fail (with),” shared the 30-year-old.